ArtBert96/arturobertero.github.io/_talks/2023-01-02-conference2.md

 ---
-title: "Chilean Social Network Conference (CHISOCNET) | How do people understand inequality in Chile? | Franetovic and Bertero)"
+title: "Chilean Social Network Conference (CHISOCNET): How do people understand inequality in Chile?
+(Franetovic and Bertero)"
 collection: Conference
 author: Franetovic G., Bertero A.
 type: "Conference"